samuel-lucas6/Kryptor/README.md

 ## Features

 - Encrypt files/folders with a password, keyfile, or asymmetric keys.
+- Encrypting files using a recipient's public key allows for authenticated, one-way file sharing.
-- Create and verify digital signatures.
-Supports an authenticated comment and prehashing for large files.
+- Create and verify digital signatures, with support for an authenticated comment and prehashing.
 - Generation of asymmetric key pairs.
 The private key is encrypted for protection at rest.
 - UNIX style password entry and random passphrase generation.
-- Encrypting files using a recipient's public key allows for authenticated file sharing.
 - Random keyfile generation.
 Any type of file can also be used as a keyfile.
-- Optional obfuscation of output file names when encrypting files/folders.
+- Obfuscate output file names when encrypting files/folders.
-- Optional overwriting of input files.
+- Overwrite input files when encrypting files/folders.

 For more information, please go to [kryptor.co.uk](https://www.kryptor.co.uk/).